ChayneW/frontendMentor-product-preview-component/README.md

 ### Useful resources

-- big shout outs to: @GuillermoBPY and his repository: https://github.com/GuillermoBPY/product-preview-card-component-main.
+- big shout outs to: @https://github.com/GuillermoBPY and his repository: https://github.com/GuillermoBPY/product-preview-card-component-main.
 Was having issues with how to make the website responsive, but after seeing how he constructed his code, and destructuring it to fit my code, I was finally was able to get the responsiveness needed.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author